Tapa (Filipino cuisine): Etymology

 Tapa in Philippine languages originally meant fish or meat preserved by smoking.
 In the Spanish Philippines, it came to refer to meats also preserved by other means.
 It is derived from Proto-Malayo-Polynesian *tapa, which in turn is derived from Proto-Austronesian *Capa.
 Tinapa (literally "prepared by smoking") is another cognate, though it usually refers to smoked fish.

 Dishes

-Before cooking tapa, the meat is cured or dried and cut in to small portions or thin slices.
+Before cooking tapa, the meat is cured or dried and cut in to small portions thick or thin slices.
 As a method of preservation, salt and spices are added.
 After preparation, the meat can be cooked either grilled or fried.

 Just like any other ulam (main dish) in Filipino cuisine, tapa is usually paired with rice.
 It can be garlic rice, java rice, plain rice or any other types of preparation.
 As a side dish, tapa sometimes comes with atchara (pickled papaya strips) or sliced vegetables (usually tomatoes).
-Vinegar (oftentimes with siling labuyo) or ketchup is usually used as a condiment.
+Vinegar (oftentimes with siling labuyo) or banana ketchup is usually used as a condiment.